marlontaylor/data-markings/README.md

 This approach maintains the current (STIX 1.2) pattern for applying field-level markings but adds an additional capability to support more basic markings.

 * **Level 1 Markings**: Level 1 markings are the new capability that allow marking at two levels: the package as a whole, and top-level objects.
 * **Level 2 Markings**: Level 2 markings are the current capability that allow marking at any level (down to the individual field).

+Level 1 markings and Level 2 markings are a way of *applying* markings, not of *defining* them.
+Markings are defined in the same place via the same approach (see: [Marking Definitions](#marking-definitions)) regardless of whether they're applied by Level 1 markings, Level 2 markings, or both.

 ## Data Model & Specification

 ### Marking Definitions

-Per the general philosophy of preferring referencing content to embedding content, marking definitions are defined once in the package and then referenced.
-Definitions are contained as an array in the (optional) `marking_definitions` key.
-Note that marking references may also (per agreement of the sharing community) refer to markings defined outside the instance document to either well-known markings (e.g. TLP) or to markings defined in another document.

-Both Level 1 and Level 2 markings refer to markings defined in this marking structure.
+Data markings are defined in the `marking_definitions` field of a STIX package.
+The field is a list (array) of 1 or more marking definitions.
+Each definition contains two relevant fields:

+* the `id` field is a standard STIX globally-unique ID
+* the `type` field identifies which type of data marking is being defined (e.g. TLP)

+Additional fields on the marking definition contain data for the marking itself (e.g., for TLP marking definitions there would be a field for `color`)

+Markings definitions may be referenced by Level 1 and/or Level 2 marking statements either within the document or defined externally.

 ### Level 1 Markings

-Level 1 markings allow producers to mark entire packages and top-level objects with marking statements via a more straightforward approach.
+Level 1 markings allow producers to mark entire packages and top-level objects via a simple and straightforward approach.

-#### Package-level markings

-Each STIX 2.0 package MAY contain a list of marking references.
-In the JSON MTI specification, the `marking_refs` key contains this list as a JSON array.

-Markings referenced from this key apply to all top-level objects contained in the package and to the package itself.

-#### Object-level markings

-Each STIX 2.0 top-level object MAY contain a list of marking references.
-In the JSON MTI specification, the `marking_refs` key contains this list as a JSON array.
+Level 1 markings are contained in the `marking_refs` field, which is a list (array) of marking references (IDs of marking definitions).
+When used at the *package* level, the markings referenced in the list apply to the package itself and to *each* of the top-level objects in the package.
+When used on a *top-level object*, the markings apply to that object.

-Markings that are referenced from this key apply to the object itself.
-Additionally, they override any markings **of the same type** applied at the package level.
-In other words, if the marking type in the object-level `marking_refs` matches a type that was applied at the package-level, the markings defined at the package level **do not** apply to that object.
+Markings applied at the object level override all markings **of the same type** that were applied at the package level.
+In other words, if the marking type in the object-level `marking_refs` matches a type that was applied at the package-level, the markings at the package level **do not** apply to that object.

 ### Level 2 Markings

-Level 2 markings allow producers to marking individual fields with marking statements via the STIX 1.2 approach.
+Level 2 markings allow producers to marking individual fields with marking statements via the existing STIX 1.2 approach of leveraging a controlled structure.

-#### Package-level markings

-Each STIX 2.0 package MAY contain a list of structured markings.
-In the JSON MTI specification, the `structured_markings` key contains an array of controlled structures along with a reference to which marking definitions they apply to.
-Each object in the `structured_markings` array consists of an object with two keys:
+Level 2 markings are contained in the `structured_markings` field, which is an array of objects.
+Each object in the array consists of two fields:

 * `controlled_structure`: contains a list of controlled structures, each of which is a representation of the fields that the referenced marking are applied to.
-In the JSON MTI specification, the format of this is a JSONPath entry.
-For the purposes of evaluating the JSONPath, the package is considered to be the root of the document.
-* `marking_refs`: contains a list of references to the marking definitions to be applied

-Level 2 markings at the package level that specify fields already marked by level 1 markings **of the same type** override those markings for those fields.
-Similarly, Level 2 markings that target the same fields as Level 2 markings **of the same type** that appear earlier in the list of package markings override those markings.

-#### Object-level markings

-Each STIX 2.0 top-level object MAY contain a list of structured markings.
-In the JSON MTI specification, the `structured_markings` key contains an array of controlled structures along with a reference to which marking definitions they apply to.
-Each object in the `structured_markings` array consists of an object with two keys:

-* `controlled_structure`: contains a list of controlled structures, each of which is a representation of the fields that the referenced marking are applied to.
-In the JSON MTI specification, the format of this is a JSONPath entry.
-For the purposes of evaluating the JSONPath, the package is considered to be the root of the top-level object.
+In the JSON MTI specification, the format of each item is a string JSONPath entry.
-* `marking_refs`: contains a list of references to the marking definitions to be applied
+* `marking_refs`: contains a list of references to the marking definitions to be applied, identical to Level 1 markings.

+When used on a *package*, the root of the `controlled_structure` expression is the package.
+When used on a *top-level object*, the root of the `controlled_structure` expression is the object.

-Level 2 markings at the package level that specify fields already marked by level 1 markings **of the same type** override those markings for those fields.
-Similarly, Level 2 markings that target the same fields as Level 2 markings **of the same type** that appear earlier in the list of object markings or in the list of package markings override those markings.
+Level 2 markings override all Level 1 markings **of the same type**.
+Level 2 markings applied at the object override Level 2 markings of the same type applied at the package, and markings that appear later in a list override those of the same type appearing earlier in the list.

 ## Conformance Requirements

 A **Level 0 Markings Processor** is not able to process data markings.
 A **Level 1 Markings Processor** is only able to process Level 1 data markings.
 A **Level 2 Markings Processor** is able to process both Level 1 markings and Level 2 markings.

 ### Level 0
-* **0.1**: A Level 0 processor who receives a document that contains either Level 1 or Level 2 markings at the package level (in the MTI specification, contains the `marking_refs` or `structured_markings` keys and the corresponding values are not empty arrays) **MUST** reject the document.
+* **0.1**: A Level 0 processor who receives a document that contains either Level 1 or Level 2 markings at the package level (in the MTI specification, contains the `marking_refs` or `structured_markings` fields and the corresponding values are not empty arrays) **MUST** reject the document.
-* **0.2**: A Level 0 processor who receives a document that DOES NOT contain Level 1 or Level 2 markings at the package level (in the MTI specification, does not contain the `marking_refs` or `structured_markings` keys or the corresponding values are present but contain an empty array) **MAY** accept the document.
+* **0.2**: A Level 0 processor who receives a document that DOES NOT contain Level 1 or Level 2 markings at the package level (in the MTI specification, does not contain the `marking_refs` or `structured_markings` fields or the corresponding values are present but contain an empty array) **MAY** accept the document.
-* **0.3**: A Level 0 processor processing a document that contains an object with Level 1 or Level 2 markings (in the MTI specification, the object contains the `marking_refs` or `structured_markings` keys and the corresponding values do not consist of empty arrays) **MUST** reject the object.
+* **0.3**: A Level 0 processor processing a document that contains an object with Level 1 or Level 2 markings (in the MTI specification, the object contains the `marking_refs` or `structured_markings` fields and the corresponding values do not consist of empty arrays) **MUST** reject the object.
 It **MAY** continue to process the rest of the document.

 ### Level 1
-* **1.1**: A Level 1 processor who receives a package that contains Level 2 markings at the package level (in the MTI specification, contains the `structured markings` key and the value does not consist of an empty array) **MUST** reject the document.
+* **1.1**: A Level 1 processor who receives a package that contains Level 2 markings at the package level (in the MTI specification, contains the `structured markings` field and the value does not consist of an empty array) **MUST** reject the document.
-* **1.2**: A Level 1 processor who receives a document that DOES NOT contain Level 2 markings at the package level (in the MTI specification, does not contain the `structured_markings` key or the value consists of an empty array) **MAY** accept the document.
+* **1.2**: A Level 1 processor who receives a document that DOES NOT contain Level 2 markings at the package level (in the MTI specification, does not contain the `structured_markings` field or the value consists of an empty array) **MAY** accept the document.
-* **1.3**: A Level 1 processor processing a document that contains an object with Level 2 markings (in the MTI specification, the object contains the `structured_markings` key and the value does not contain an empty array) **MUST** reject the object.
+* **1.3**: A Level 1 processor processing a document that contains an object with Level 2 markings (in the MTI specification, the object contains the `structured_markings` field and the value does not contain an empty array) **MUST** reject the object.
 It **MAY** continue to process the rest of the document.
 * **1.4**: A Level 1 processor **MUST** process all Level 1 markings per the mechanisms outlined in this specification.

 ### Level 2
 * **2.1**: A Level 2 processor **MUST** process all Level 1 and Level 2 markings per the mechanisms outlined in this specification.

 ### Marking Precedence
-* **3.1**: Level 1 and Level 2 processors **MUST** honor the following order of precedence:
+* **3.1**: Level 1 and Level 2 processors **MUST** honor the following order of precedence when encountering more than one marking application with the same type:
-  * Level 2 markings at the object level (in reverse order of occurrence)
+  * Level 2 markings at the object level, in reverse order of occurrence (e.g. later markings override earlier markings of the same type)
-  * Level 2 markings at the package level (in reverse order of occurrence)
+  * Level 2 markings at the package level, in reverse order of occurrence (e.g. later markings override earlier markings of the same type)
   * Level 1 markings at the object level
   * Level 1 markings at the package level